 - These reports reflect the progress your child has made toward various objectives and uses a grading system that reflects the developmental nature of Early years learning.

-- During literacy centers, the students will practice skills while the teacher works with individual students or in small guided groups.
+- During literacy centres, the students will practice skills while the teacher works with individual students or in small guided groups.

 - The center activities are designed to strengthen letter/sound knowledge, listening skills, oral language expression, rhyme, letter formation and cooperation.